 (minimum coverage to qualify for the elite)

 Our conversation brought up a few interesting points, not all of which we have the answer to.

 - When I mentioned life insurance through work, the sales agent made a good point which I agreed with: the policy ends when I lose my job — and life insurance is something I don’t want to be without.

-- The sales agent mentioned that, on average, Americans buy 7 life insurance products through their life time to supplement, or replace existing one.
+- The sales agent mentioned that, on average, Americans buy seven life insurance products through their lifetime to supplement, or replace an existing one.

 - Life insurance payout is tax-free to beneficiaries.
 This means that you’ll need less coverage to replace lost income.
 For instance, if you want to replace $100,0000, you’ll probably need only $80,000.
 Here’s a helpful marginal tax rate calculator.

-- If we can’t qualify for elite, the sales agent suggested waiting a few weeks to get our health stats in order.
+- If we can’t qualify for the elite, the sales agent suggested waiting a few weeks to get our health stats in order.
 As you can see, it’s worth the wait for the differences in saving.